nowitsabby/dark-rpg-nextjs/assets/srd/starships/upgrade.md

 ## Ship Points

 Ship Points have one other role to play — they determine how rare (and thus how expensive) Components are in Rogue Trader.
-The chart below lists the Components’ availability based on how many Ship Points they cost.
+The chart below lists the Components' availability based on how many Ship Points they cost.
 However, when determining the Acquisition Threshold required to acquire starship Components, the GM should never give the players a bonus based on Scale — the Threshold should only be determined by availability (and perhaps craftsmanship).

 ## Component Availability